Implement interactive authentication with MSAL.NET

 In the Essentials section of the Overview page record the Application (client) ID and the Directory (tenant) ID.
 The information is needed for the application.

-Create a .NET console app to send and receive messages
+Create a .NET console app to acquire a token

 Now that the needed resources are deployed to Azure the next step is to set up the console application.
-The following steps are performed in the cloud shell.
+The following steps are performed in your local environment.

 -